sealuzh/cd-linter-artifacts/README.md

 We run CD Linter against the latest snapshot of the projects that were still available at the end of the six-month study.
 The output is available at `cd-smell-occurrences/rq3-cd-smells.csv` (the format has been already described in [Build and Run CD-Linter](#cd-linter)).

-To perform the analysis of the CD smell occurrences that is described in Section 5.3, please run:
+To perform the analysis of the CD smell occurrences that is described in Section 5.3 and generate `cd-smell-occurrences/rq3-results.txt`, please run:

 	python3 cd-smell-occurrences/rq3-analysis.py cd-smell-occurrences/dataset_yml-update.csv cd-smell-occurrences/rq3-cd-smells.csv > cd-smell-occurrences/rq3-results.txt